HongtingYin/jarvis_data_eng_HongtingYin/linux_sql/README.md

 # Linux Cluster Monitoring Agent

 ## Introduction
 This cluster monitoring agent is used to record the hardware specifications of each node and monitor node resource usage in real-time.
-The collected data can be used to generate report s by the infrastructure team which helps them to make better resource planning in the future .
+The collected data can be used to generate reports by the infrastructure team which helps them to make better resource planning in the future.

 ## Architecture & Design